ignite/apps/evolve/README.md

-# RollKit
+# Evolve

-This Ignite App is aimed to extend [Ignite CLI](https://github.com/ignite/cli) and bootstrap the development of a [RollKit](https://rollkit.dev) rollup.
+This Ignite App is aimed to extend [Ignite CLI](https://github.com/ignite/cli) and bootstrap the development of a [Evolve](https://rollkit.dev) network.

 ## Prerequisites